lucmsilva651/dev.lucmsilva.com/README.md

 Developer portal for pifkeys group

 # Self-hosting
-To self-host this repo, you must have NodeJS and NPM.
+To self-host this repo, you must have Node.js and NPM.
 Once you have installed, you may continue.

-1. **Install dependancies**
+1. **Install dependencies**

    ```
    npm install